igor-sb/microtubules/readme.md

 system is first coarse-grained into a grid of 2<sup>`fftPowerOfTwo`</sup> squares, the order parameter is defined as the average of z= exp(i\*&theta;) in each square where &theta; is the angle of each rod.
-The first three moments of this order parameter (mean, standard deviation and skewness) are shown in the plot below.
+For the case where ordered state is decaying, the first three moments of this order parameter (mean, standard deviation and skewness) are shown in the plot below.

 ![Example moments](https://github.com/igor25/microtubules/blob/master/results/disordered_to_ordered_moments.png)